google/garf/README.md

 [`garf-community`](libs/garf_community) folder contains concrete implementation of the framework for various APIs.

+## Building your own libraries

+If you wish to build your own garf-based libraries please refer to [documentation](docs/creating-your-own-libraries.md).

 ## Disclaimer
 This is not an officially supported Google product.
 This project is not eligible for the [Google Open Source Software Vulnerability Rewards